Cyber insurance helps ensure business profits in case of data attacks: Here’s what you need to know.

 Yeah, this one throws a lot of companies off balance: Isn’t cyber insurance supposed to recovered data restoration?
 Isn’t that the point?
 Well no, it isn’t.
 “Data restoration” is a complex process that may or may not work, no matter how much money you throw at it.
 It usually relies on things like proper data backup, which is a company responsibility, not an insurer responsibility.
 It’s not really an area that an insurance policy is well-equipped to deal with.
 So cyber insurance focuses primarily on interruption costs – on “refunding” you the profit that your company lost while dealing with the data attack.
 Don’t make the mistake of thinking that all associated costs will be covered.

 Third Party Insurance is Different From First Party

 Typical cyber insurance covers the first party – that is, your company.
 And that’s it.
 If data is lost, mishandled or attacked while with a partner or third party, your insurance coverage won’t touch it.
 However, there is a second type of cyber insurance that is specifically designed to protect your data when it is in the hands of third parties.
 This is particularly useful in sectors like the healthcare industry, which finds itself transferring sensitive data to other organizations regularly.

 Cyber insurance or not, it’s pretty obvious you will need a robust data security plan in addition to any coverage you may choose (or be required to have).
 We can help here!
-Kraft Technology Group LLC provides IT services in the Nashville area for a variety of different data goals.
-Let us know what you need by contacting us at (615) 241-9233 or email@example.com.
+Kraft Technology Group provides IT services in the Nashville area for a variety of different data goals.
+Let us know what you need by contacting us at (615) 600-4411 or firstname.lastname@example.org.